Medicinal Garden

 Target system: Immune System, Cardiac System, Respiratory System

 Use: The leaves of this plant aid in reducing fever and premenstrual symptoms.
-An infusion of the leaves is used to treat for colds, depression, and anxiety.
+An infusion of the leaves is used to treat colds, depression, and anxiety.
 A cold infusion is used to treat pains in the chest (such as when the lungs are sore from too much coughing).
 Extracts of the leaves have also been found to fight against the polio virus.
 A poultice of leaves and stems can be used to treat burns and the roots can be used as an aid to defend against cancer cells and the Human Immunodeficiency Virus (HIV).
 Other components of anise hyssop have antifungal and antibacterial properties.
 All components of the plant are known to have antioxidant and antifungal properties.
 Certain sections of the plant can be used to treat cardiac disorders.
-May also aid in respiratory problems such as coughing and bronchitis.
+It may also aid in respiratory problems such as coughing and bronchitis.

 Preparation: Medicinal Parts- leaves.
 Extracts of the leaves can be made into essential oils.
 These can be applied externally.
 Poultice of the leaves can also be made to be placed on the chest or lungs.